RussellSB/WebApplications/README.md

   - *If there is an X next to it, press on it to install the service.*
   - *If you are a Windows user and it doesn't work, run it as administrator and try again*
 - Go to your browser and load `localhost:8080/WebApplications/page-structures/frontPage.php`.

+## Minor note before pushing to repo...
+Before pushing to this repository, make sure to run `beforepush.bat` or `beforepush.sh`, depending on which OS you are on.
+This will update all the settings you may have modified in the server from within the repository.
+Running these scripts will help avoid a lot of trouble!